Gordon H. Smith: Post-Senate career

 In the aforementioned private meeting with LDS Church leaders in 2009, Smith shared information he said "may be classified" about Iran's nuclear program.
 (Smith's spokesman has since stated that none of the information shared was, in fact, classified.)
-Smith also mentioned instances in which he had pushed officials of various international governments to allow an increased LDS missionary presence in their countries.
+Smith also mentioned instances in which he had pushed officials of various international governments to allow an increased LDS Church missionary presence in their countries.

 Smith was named as president and CEO of the National Association of Broadcasters on September 18, 2009 and began his tenure with the trade association on November 1, 2009.
 Since then, Smith has led the association's lobbying efforts on Capitol Hill and at the Federal Communications Commission regarding issues affecting the television and radio broadcast industry.
 These issues include voluntary incentive auctions of broadcast TV spectrum, efforts by record labels to institute a performance fee on local radio stations for music airplay, and retransmission consent rules.
 Broadcast industry executives have credited Smith's leadership with improving NAB's lobbying clout and influence.
 In October 2012, Smith was named as one of Washington's top lobbyists by The Hill.
 He was named Radio Ink‘s Radio Executive Of The Year in 2018.

 On March 31, 2012, Smith was called as an area seventy, an ecclesiastical leadership position, in the LDS Church.
+He was released from this position in August 2022.

 Smith has announced his retirement from the NAB, effective January 1, 2022.
 He will be replaced by NAB’s Chief Operating Officer, Curtis LeGeyt.

+On March 19, 2025, Smith and his wife were announced as the directors of hosting for the LDS Church.